- Student Rights and Responsibilities

 4. Include footwear at all times.
 Footwear that is a safety hazard will not be permitted.

-5. Not include items that are vulgar, obscene, libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation or disability.
+5. Not include items that are vulgar, obscene, libelous or denigrate others on account of race, color, religion, creed, national origin, gender (including gender identity or expression), sexual orientation or disability.

 As part of a school community, students and faculty have the duty and responsibility to promote academic integrity.
 This means that students are responsible for completing their own work.
 The purpose of assignments is to develop the skills and measure the progress of each student.
 Students learn more and attain a feeling of accomplishment through their own hard work and initiatives.